galeo-, galea-, galeat-, galei-, galer-

 2. A kind of bandage for the head: The emergency paramedics crafted a galea for the patient's head until she could be transported to the hospital.

-3. In anatomy, any of several helmet-shaped structures: The professor's instruction in his anatomy class was for the students to identify at least three galea from the specimens in the laboratory.
+3. In anatomy, any of several helmet-shaped structures: The professor's instruction in his anatomy class was for the students to identify at least three galeae from the specimens in the laboratory.

-2. Wearing a hard or padded protective hat for protection: Roman soldiers, when going into battle, were the most galeated warriors on the battlefield, wearing leather helmets to protect their heads from their enemies.
+2. Referring to a person who wears a hard or padded protective hat for protection: Roman soldiers, when going into battle, were the most galeated warriors on the battlefield, wearing leather helmets to protect their heads from their enemies.

 In order to maintain a well-balanced perspective, people who have a dog to worship them should also have a cat to ignore them.